 - Perform 10 to 12 reps.

 Shoulder Surgery and Rehab

-If you suffer a torn rotator cuff, then you are probably going to require surgery.
+If you suffer torn rotator cuff muscles, then you are probably going to require surgery.
 A rotator cuff tear is painful and requires rehab.
 Other shoulder conditions might also require surgery to rectify.
 Following, the procedure for a rotator cuff injury, you will be assigned physical therapy at a trained facility and at-home shoulder stretches to help you return to normal

 Exercises are a great way to free up a frozen shoulder and relieve pain and discomfort.
 You might be tempted to turn to over-the-counter anti-inflammatory medications but stretching is often an effective way to cope with problems.
 Rest and ice are also effective treatments at home.